steeelydan/sync-party/README.md

 -   In `/client`: `npm install && npm start`
 -   In `/server`: `npm install && npm start`

+### Architecture

+The server is written in Express, using Sequelize, sqlite, express-session.
+Cookie-based authentication: Passport.js.
+The client is a React application in TypeScript.

+Realtime communication is realized with Socket.io.

+In production mode, the client application is delivered via the back end app.

+In development, you'll want to run the front end via a separate server.
+CORS issues can be mitigated in the corresponding `.env` file.

 ## Admin CLI

 In `/server/admin-cli`: `admin.js` +